jjperez9000/project_theme/README.md

 # project_theme

-This is a WIP application based around [this](https://www.themesystem.com) idea by CGP Grey and Myke Hurley.
+This is a an application based around [this](https://www.themesystem.com) idea by CGP Grey and Myke Hurley.

-It's purpose will be to have the same use and section types as the notebook itself does, it will just also be on my computer so that I don't have to use a pen, since I like the concept, I just despise writing with a pen.
+Its purpose is for all around journaling and life tracking.
+It's got all of the same page types that are used by the theme system journal (goals, general writing, and idea sketching).

+I'ts implemented entirely in Swift using Core Data as the means of storing all of the user's information.

+Here's a video of the app in action: [https://www.youtube.com/watch?v=tvn1ptncd2k](https://www.youtube.com/watch?v=tvn1ptncd2k)